Akeredolu’s son threatens to sue Deputy gov over false accusation

 Recall that Ajayi had last week Saturday, during his flag-off campaign in Ore, Odigbo council area of the State had alleged that the governor’s son benefitted from the N4.3 billion lodged in a secret account for over ten years by the past administration.

-READ ALSO: ONDO 2020: ADC collapses structure into APC for Akeredolu’s re-election

-Ajayi alleged that Babajide was paid N433 million from the money under the pretense of the consultancy fees.
+Ajayi alleged that Babajide was paid N433 million from the money under the pretence of consultancy fee.

 While vowing to take the issue up with the deputy governor, Babajide disclosed that the move by Ajayi was made for political gain, which he described as not only wicked but treacherous and false.